TankaJahari/cyclistic.charliesun/README.md

 ## Introduction

-  In this case study, I am playing the role of a junior data analyst who is a member of the marketing analyst team for a fictional bike-share company in Chicago called Cyclistic.
+  In this case study, I am playing the role of a junior data analyst, a member of the marketing analyst team for a fictional bike-share company in Chicago called Cyclistic.

 Cyclistic's finance analysts have found that annual members are much more profitable than casual users, and as a result, the director of marketing believes that maximizing the number of annual memberships is key to the future success of the company.